rackerlabs/technical-blog/_posts/2019-12-11-set-up-oracle-access-manager-for-ebusiness-suite.md

 #### 1.6	Sync up the context file and update the configuration on all nodes

-Log in to each node, source the run file system, and execute the following command:
+Log in to each node, source the run file system, and then execute the following command:

     perl $AD_TOP/bin/adSyncContext.pl contextfile=$CONTEXT_FILE